YoussefGedawy/event-management-platform/README.md

 A full-stack web application for managing events end-to-end, built as a university project at the German International University (GIU).

+> **For the grader:** see "Prerequisites" and "Setup Instructions" below.
+> Total setup time is ~5 minutes once Node.js is installed.

 ---

 ## Team Members